AliceO2Group/analysis-framework/docs/hyperloop/userdocumentation.md

 ## <a name="wagon-derived-data"></a> Derived data

 * <a name="wagonderived"></a>In _Derived Data_ the tables which are produced by the task are displayed.
 If activated, these are saved to the output if the train is run as a derived data production.
 The produced derived data can be made available by the operators and serve as input for subsequent trains.

+### <a name="deriveddatatypes"></a> Derived data types
+* At the moment, there are two types of derived data specifications:
-Note that derived data train do not submit automatically and may need additional approval.
+  * Standard derived data (marked with 🗂️)- if the wagon is used in a train, this will produce derived data to be used for further analysis.
+The results will not be merged across runs and can be used as input for future train runs.
+Note that standard derived data trains do not submit automatically and may need additional approval.
 If in doubt, please seek advise before enabling derived data tables in your wagon configuration.
+  * Slim derived data (marked with green bordered 🗂️) - similarly to the standard derived data case, if used in a train, this will produce derived data to be used for further analysis.
+This is reserved for derived data of small output size.
+The results will be merged across runs and are not available to use in future train runs.
+The data will be automatically deleted after a preset period of time.
+You can mark a wagon for running as slim derived data by checking `Ready for slim derived data`.

+* For wagons set as ready for slim derived data, two more fields need to be correctly set:
+  * Max DF size - This sets the maximal dataframe size in the merging step.
+Has to be 0 for not-self contained derived data (which need parent file access).
+  * Max derived file size - Sets the size limit for the output file size of the derived data file.
+This is an expert parameter which usually does not have to be changed.
+Only change this value if the processing in subsequent trains takes so long that the jobs fail.
+If set to 0 a good value will be automatically determined.

 * In order to update the derived data configuration with the latest version of the workflow, click on the button `↻ sync` in _Derived data_.
 By synchronizing the derived data, the tables which no longer belong to the workflow will be removed, and the values of the tables will be updated.

 <div align="center">